Edge-Intelligence-Lab/ChatDKU/RAG/README.md

 Arize Phoenix is used for the observability/instrumentation of the RAG pipeline.
-You can open the link printed in stdout during startup in your browser to see how each stage of the RAG pipeline is run and their respective inputs/outputs.
+You can open the link printed in stdout during startup in your browser to see how each stage of the RAG pipeline is run and their respective inputs/outputs. __Note:
+Port collision may happen if you run multiple instances of `query.py`, which in turn starts multiple instances of Phoenix.
+To avoid this issue, set a different port for Phoenix by changing the environment variable `PHOENIX_PORT`.__

 ### Utility for Counting and Get Size of Data Files by Extension